top of page

 As the first Christian communities (Acts 2:42), we are invited to be assiduous participants in the Memorial of our Salvation.

 Communion gives us the desire to be with Him more.
-That is why we daily honor His presence in such a sublime Sacrament by giving Him a worship service.
+That is why we daily honor His presence in such a sublime Sacrament.

-We are monthly invited to go to the “Court’s Mercy” and with a contrite heart, confess our sin and repair our faults.
+Also monthly we are invited to go to the “Court’s Mercy” and with a contrite heart, confess our sin and repair our faults.

 From this pursuit depends all our spiritual life, our friendship with God and our Salvation (cf. CCC 1470).
 Through this sacrament we also have the strength to stand firm in spiritual combat.